Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 **Consensus Algorithm**: Picture an algorithm that verifiably ensures everyone agrees on who owns what and uniquely and reliably executes contracts.
 This solves the notorious "double-spend" problem, making ownership and transactions rock-solid across the network.

-**Convex Coin**: Meet the Convex Coin - your ticket to using the network.
+**Convex Coin**: Meet the Convex Coin—your ticket to using the network.
 Just like Bitcoin, it has a *limited supply* guaranteed by the protocol.
 It's the native currency; it's what you use to power up the network, covering transaction fees and peer staking.

 **Secure Ownership**: We have secure cryptographic techniques in place to make sure your assets are yours and yours alone.
 Your control is locked in, accessible only through transactions signed with a specific private key.